Semiclassical analysis and the Agmon-Finsler metric for discrete Schr\"odinger operators: Introduction

+\begin{remark} We note that $\rho_E(x)$ is the length of the line segment joining $0$ and $x$ with respect to the Agmon-Finsler metric $L(x, v)$ at energy $E$ for $V \equiv 0$.
+The geodesics with respect to this metric in this case are the straight lines since $L(x, v)$ is independent of $x$, and thus $\rho_E(x)$ coincides with $d_E(x, 0)$ for $V\equiv 0$ (see~\cite[Section 5.3, 6.6]{BCZ}). \end{remark}

+Rabinovich-Roch~\cite{RR} proved the exponential decay of eigenfunctions for the discrete Schr\"{o}dinger operator with a slowly oscillating potential.
+In our notation, their exponential decay corresponds to $|u(x)|\le C_{\ve}e^{-(1-\ve)\rho(x)}$ with a condition on $\sup_j|\partial_{x_j}\rho(x)|$.
+Our condition $\partial \rho(x)\in K^E$ is more precise and is optimal as seen in Subsection~4.2.

-The Agmon estimate was introduced by Agmon in the context of many-body Schr\"{o}dinger operators (see~\cite{A}).
-Our approach to Theorem~\ref{thm-2} (and Theorem~\ref{thm-3} in the appendix) is similar to the arguments in~\cite{N}.
-Since we work in the Fourier space, we need to study the operator conjugated with the exponential of a Fourier multiplier and the calculations are more complicated than in~\cite{N}.
+The Agmon estimate was introduced by Agmon (see~\cite{A}).
+Our approach to Theorem~\ref{thm-2} and Theorem~\ref{thm-3} is similar to the arguments in~\cite{N}.
+Since we work in the Fourier space, we need to study the operator conjugated with the exponential of a Fourier multiplier and the calculations are more complicated than those in~\cite{N}.
 See~\cite{N} for the history of the semiclassical Agmon estimate for continuous Schr\"{o}dinger operators.